azkaban/azkaban/CONTRIBUTING.md

   See [this blog post](https://rrees.me/2009/01/31/programming-to-interfaces-anti-pattern/).

-- Favor small and focused classes, files, methods over large ones
+- Favor small and focused classes, files, methods over large ones.

   It's ok to have many classes, files.
   Here is [a rule of 30 suggestion](https://dzone.com/articles/rule-30-%E2%80%93-when-method-class-or).